 Papal Flabella Donated by the Drexel Family

-Her niece was Mother (St.) Katherine Drexel who wore the habit of the Sisters of the Blessed Sacrament, a religious order which she founded for the evangelization of North American Indian and black children.
+Her niece was Mother (St.) Katherine Drexel who wore the habit of the Sisters of the Blessed Sacrament, a religious order that St. Katherine founded for the evangelization of the North American Indian and black children.
 There are still people living today who knew Mother Drexel and met her in person.

-This gift came about through her friend Count Ditalmo di Brozza.
+This gift was arranged through Lucy Drexel's friend, Count Ditalmo di Brozza.
 In return, she was presented with the former flabella, later exhibited in the museum of the University of Pennsylvania until they were returned to her family in 1930.
 The whereabouts today are unknown.

 I believe the flabella donated by Lucy Drexel were made in Naples.
 The set was used from 1902-1964.
-I hope the set will one day make a comeback.
-Their rightful place is not a museum.
-They were made to be used and not to sit idle.
+I hope the set will one day make a comeback as their rightful place is not a museum.
+They were made for papal processions and liturgies.

 Trips to Europe were always privileged moments in the cultural formation of the Catholics of the world.
 Visitors came to the Vatican from the far ends of the earth and were overwhelmingly impressed by the splendor and acts of courtesy shown to the Roman Pontiff by the traditions of the Papal Court.

-Recently I was privileged to visit the Papal Summer villa at Castel Gandolfo where the museum of the Papal Court is kept today (formerly located at the Lateran Palace).
-One set of the flabella (singular flabellum) are on display in the piano nobile (on the side facing the lake), dating from the reign of Pope Leo XIII.
+Recently I was privileged to visit the papal summer villa at Castel Gandolfo where the museum of the Papal Court is today kept (formerly it was located at the Lateran Palace).
+The set of flabella (singular flabellum) in question are on display in the piano nobile (on the side facing the lake), dating from the reign of Pope Leo XIII.
 This set was used exclusively in the Vatican for seven pontificates, ending with Paul VI.

 "Let two of the deacons, on each side of the altar, hold a fan, made up of thin membranes, or of the feathers of the peacock, or of fine cloth, and let them silently drive away the small animals that fly about, that they may not come near to the cups".